Visualization Charts¶

 Chart Settings¶

-Included in the dashboard page, for external related settings of charts.
+Included in the dashboard page, these are external related settings for charts.

 - Modify: Edit chart configurations;